Bachelor of Science in Sociology Online

 Program Overview

 Learn proven strategies and insights to effect meaningful social change.
-The affordable, flexible Bachelor of Science in Sociology online program examines how multicultural social dynamics shape all human behavior and interactions.
+The affordable, flexible online bachelor’s degree in sociology examines how multicultural social dynamics shape all human behavior and interactions.
 Open the door to a broad range of public and private sector career options in education, research, criminal justice, business and government and social agencies.

 The diverse online bachelor’s in sociology curriculum covers theories and research, along with courses on family dynamics, criminology, urban sociology, race and ethnicity, immigration, healthcare disparities and more.
 You will also focus on building a stronger skillset in PowerPoint, Word, Excel and statistical software.